-- The door hardware is exempt from this requirement when both of the following conditions apply: - 1.
-The hardware is mounted on the side of the door facing the corridor width when fully opened. - 2.
-The hardware is mounted between 34" and 48" above the floor.
+- The door hardware is exempt from this requirement when: - 1.
+The hardware is mounted on the side of the door facing the corridor width when fully opened.

+2. The hardware is mounted between 34" and 48" above the floor.

 1013.2 Height